rjjrbatarao/MikroDev/README.md

   > eeprom mode data
    mode: -p put the data in eeprom, -g get the data from eeprom
    data: 256byte max length data
+   note: no need to to add data when using -g ie. eeprom -g

   > connect username password/mode port
    mode: -o for blank password
+   port: 8728 standard port or when modified can be any, 8729 api-ssl or any when modified in mikrotik router

   > api arg1 arg2 arg3
    arg1&2&3... mikrotik api commands